thepoly/pipeline/README.md

 ```

 #### Section 3.1.1: If you are asked for a password
 After running `createdb pipeline`, you might be asked for a password for your desktop username.
 You'll find that your desktop password fails if this is the case.
-You'll need to switch your username to 'postgres'.
+You'll need to switch your username to `postgres`.

 ```
 psql -U postgres
 ```

-Enter 'postgres' as your password.
-The command 'psql' will open the postgres command line.
+Enter `postgres` as your password.
+The command `psql` will open the postgres command line.
 To create the pipeline database from here, you'll need to do:

 ```
 CREATE DATABASE pipeline;
 ```

-Note the ';' (semicolon), this is required syntax for the end of a command in SQL.
+Note the `;` (semicolon), this is required syntax for the end of a command in SQL.

 To confirm the database has been created, you can run: